-Under SEC rules, stockholders who wish to submit proposals for inclusion in the proxy statement for the annual meeting of stockholders to be held in 2020 must submit such proposals so as to be received by the Company at 4350 La Jolla Village Drive, Suite 800, San Diego, California 92122, on or before December 27, 2019; provided, however, that in the event that the Company holds the annual meeting of stockholders to be held in 2020 more than 30 days before or after the one year anniversary date of the Annual Meeting, the Company will disclose the new deadline by which stockholders proposals must be received under Item 5 of our earliest possible Quarterly Report on Form 10-Q, or, if impracticable, by any means reasonably calculated to inform stockholders.
-In addition, stockholder proposals must otherwise comply with the requirements of Rule 14a-8 of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+Under SEC rules, stockholders who wish to submit proposals for inclusion in the proxy statement for the annual meeting of stockholders to be held in 2021 must submit such proposals so as to be received by the Company at 4350 La Jolla Village Drive, Suite 800, San Diego, California 92122, on or before ; provided, however, that in the event that the Company holds the annual meeting of stockholders to be held in 2021 more than 30 days before or after the one year anniversary date of the Annual Meeting, the Company will disclose the new deadline by which stockholders proposals must be received under Item 5 of our earliest possible Quarterly Report on Form 10-Q, or, if impracticable, by any means reasonably calculated to inform stockholders.
+In addition, stockholder proposals must otherwise comply with the requirements of Rule 14a-8 of the Securities Exchange Act of 1934, as amended ("Exchange Act").
 Such proposals also must comply with SEC regulations under Rule 14a-8 regarding the inclusion of stockholder proposals in company-sponsored proxy materials.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON JUNE 13, 2019
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON JUNE 10, 2020

-This Proxy Statement and the Company's 2018 Annual Report are both available at https://materials.proxyvote.com/89237H.
+This Proxy Statement and the Company's 2019 Annual Report are both available at https://materials.proxyvote.com/89237H.